osm-without-borders/cosmogony_k8s_deploy/readme.md

 Basic installation procedure (to be improved)
 1. Edit Makefile to specify your local docker images repository
 2. Build images using the several commands in the Makefile (run `make` to display them)
-3. Edit the `yml` files conaining `my-local-registry.url` to provide your docker repository
+3. Edit the `cosmo_chart/values.yaml` file conaining `my-local-registry.url` to provide your docker repository
 4. Send all the `yml` files to your kubernetes cluster